Top 10 things to do in Nova Scotia

 Where: Located within the north of Cape Breton Island which, although a part of Nova Scotia, can be found just off the east northeast coast of the peninsula connected by the man-made Canso Causeway.

-What: Cape Breton Highlands National Park was the first of its kind within the Maritime provinces and covers just over 365sqm.
-Much of the park features boreal and Acadian forests streaked with rivers and waterfalls and there's also an 18-hole golf course that's considered to be one of the best public courses in the whole of Canada.
+What: Cape Breton Highlands National Park was the first of its kind within the Maritime provinces and covers just over 949 km2.
+Much of the park features boreal and Acadian forests streaked with rivers and waterfalls and at Keltic Lodge, there is also an 18-hole golf course that's considered to be one of the best public courses in the whole of Canada.
 A rocky Atlantic coastline makes a superb target for walking trails with the chance to spot whales, dolphins and grey seals off shore an extremely rewarding experience after a good day's hike.

 Where: There are numerous whale watching tour operators setting sail from the Atlantic shoreline of Nova Scotia with the Eastern Passage, Bay of Fundy, Bay of Saint Lawrence and Pleasant Bay all highly recommended starting points from where to catch a glimpse of pilot whales as well as porpoise, seals, dolphins and a whole host of sea birds.